ebaron/thermostat-agent-container-ex/README.md

 ## Usage

-In order to build the Wildfly Builder image on a properly subscribed RHEL machine execute the following:
+In order to build the Wildfly Builder image execute the following:

-    $ docker build -f Dockerfile.rhel7 -t thermostat/wildfly-101-rhel7 .
+    $ docker build -f Dockerfile -t thermostat/wildfly-101-rhel7 .

 The resulting image can then be used to build your Wildfly app: